mgeeky/ProtectMyTooling/README.md

 bash# ./install.sh
 ```

+## Configuration

+To plug-in supported obfuscators, change default options or point **ProtectMyTooling** to your obfuscator executable path, you will need to adjust `config\ProtectMyTooling.yaml` configuration file.

+There is also `config\sample-full-config.yaml` file containing all the available options for all the supported packers, serving as reference point.

 ### Gimmicks

 For `ScareCrow` packer to run on Windows 10, there needs to be `WSL` installed and `bash.exe` available (in `%PATH%`).